Upcoming webinar on 'Inforiver Charts : The fastest way to deliver stories in Power BI', Aug 29th , Monday, 10.30 AM CST. Register Now

 The classic bullet chart shown above tells us whether a metric has exceeded or missed its target using the intersection between the performance bar and the comparative measure marker.
 This is a conspicuous visual cue.
 However, what is the value of the difference between the performance and target measures?
 This is a common question that requires some mental math to answer – we would need to read the values of the performance bar and the target and then find their difference.
 For example, the following chart shows a metric that has missed the target.
 To know the exact value of the gap, we note that the featured measure bar has a value of 40,000 USD, while the target measures 60,000 USD, with their difference therefore being a value of 20,000 USD.
 This is a cumbersome process.

-Instead, we may use a variation that directly visualizes or labels the variance or the variance percentage, as shown below.
+Instead, we may overcome this disadvantage of bullet charts by using a variation that directly visualizes or labels the variance or the variance percentage, as shown below.
 Some data visualization purists recommend that labels should never be used for values, and that the visualization should speak for itself.
 While this is true as a general rule, there are cases, like in this chart, where using labels clarifies the chart and saves the reader the trouble of calculating values.

 We may also make it easier for our readers to visualize the variance and the % variance by including the values in a table, as seen here.